Stonehenge Prehistoric World Heritage Site

 When should you visit and what should you see first?

-- Book your per-booked timed ticket before you visit.
-If you're an English Heritage member it is free to visit Stonehenge but please book to avoid busy times of the day.
+- You must book your per-booked timed ticket before you visit.
 It ensures you match the time you have available for your visit in the most effective way

 - Plan your visit breaks your available time into 2 hrs, half or full day visits and suggests how to plan your day